awsdocs/aws-cli-user-guide/doc_source/install-cliv2-linux.md

      The default value is `/usr/local/aws-cli`\.
    + `--bin-dir` or `-b`

-     This option specifies that the main `aws` program in the install folder is symlinked to the file `aws2` in the specified path\.
-This example creates the symlink `/usr/local/bin/aws2`\.
+     This option specifies that the main `aws` program in the install folder is symlinked to the file `aws` in the specified path\.
+This example creates the symlink `/usr/local/bin/aws`\.
 You must have write permissions to the specified folder\.
 Creating a symlink to a folder that is already in your path eliminates the need to add the install directory to the user's `$PATH` variable\.

      The default value is `/usr/local/bin`\.
-**Note**
-The preview release of the AWS CLI version 2 names the symlink `aws2` to enable the AWS CLI version 1 and version 2 to coexist side by side\.
-Future releases of the AWS CLI version 2 might change this command name\.

 1. Confirm the installation\.

    ```
-   $ aws2 --version
+   $ aws --version
-   aws-cli/2.0.0dev0 Python/3.7.3 Linux/4.14.133-113.105.amzn2.x86_64 botocore/2.0.0dev0
+   aws-cli/2.0.0 Python/3.7.4 Linux/4.14.133-113.105.amzn2.x86_64 botocore/2.0.0
    ```

-## Upgrading<a name="cliv2-linux-mac-upgrade"></a>
+## Upgrading<a name="cliv2-linux-upgrade"></a>

 To upgrade your copy of the AWS CLI version 2, run the same steps that you used to install it, but this time include the `--update` or `-u` option on the `install` command line\.
 If the installer finds an existing version of the AWS CLI version 2 in the target installation folder and the `--update` option isn't used, the install fails\.

 Find the symlink that the installer created\.
 This gives you the path to use with the `--bin-dir` parameter\.

 ```
-$ which aws2
+$ which aws
-/usr/local/bin/aws2
+/usr/local/bin/aws
 ```

 Use that to find the folder that the symlink points to\.
 This gives you the path to use with the `--install-dir` parameter\.

 ```
-$ ls -l /usr/local/bin/aws2
+$ ls -l /usr/local/bin/aws
-lrwxrwxrwx 1 ec2-user ec2-user 49 Oct 22 09:49 /usr/local/bin/aws2 -> /usr/local/aws-cli/v2/current/bin/aws
+lrwxrwxrwx 1 ec2-user ec2-user 49 Oct 22 09:49 /usr/local/bin/aws -> /usr/local/aws-cli/v2/current/bin/aws
 ```

 Then use that information to construct the install command\.